Loksy0/AnoCom/README.md

 ---

-Thanks for using LazyCheck! 😴
+Thanks for using AnoCom! 👥